National Board of Osteopathic Medical Examiners Installs New Officers

 December 23, 2019

-Philadelphia, PA — The National Board of Osteopathic Medical Examiners (NBOME), an independent, not-for-profit organization that provides competency assessments for osteopathic medical licensure and related health care professions, announced the installment of three officers to its board of directors.
+Philadelphia, PA — The National Board of Osteopathic Medical Examiners (NBOME), an independent, nonprofit organization that provides competency assessments for osteopathic medical licensure and related health care professions, announced the installment of three officers to its board of directors.

 In addition to the new officers, the NBOME recognized Dana C. Shaffer, DO, FACOFP, for his service as Board Chair from over the past two years.
 NBOME President & CEO, John R. Gimpel, DO, MEd, expressed his gratitude for Immediate Past Chair Dr. Shaffer.

 The following individuals were elected to serve as officers for the NBOME’s Board of Directors: